 One of the keys roles of our street outreach programme is to allow S.A.L.V.E. staff to build relationships with the children and understand their stories.
 Our staff have a wealth of experience in dealing with vulnerable children living on the street, and will work together to identify children who are ready and able to leave the street.
 This can be children who have spent several years on the street, but are now determined to change their lives, or those who are very new on to the street and particularly vulnerable – for instance those who are very young.

-Once we have identified children who trust us and want to change their situation, we can refer them to our halfway home for further care and counselling.
-When they are ready (which generally takes up to three months) we will take them for home tracing.
+Once we have identified children who trust us and want to change their situation, we can refer them to our halfway home or drug rehabilitation programme for further care and counselling.
+When they are ready (which can take anywhere between 1-9 months) we will take them for home tracing.

 Home tracing involves taking a child back to where they came from to speak to their relatives and local community members to find out more about how and why the child came to be on the streets.
 Whilst some children take to the streets as a result of losing their parents, many are there for different reasons, whether poverty, war, illness, neglect, abuse, or all of the above.
 Some children may even have run to the street because of the influence from their friends.